-• With the whole model selected, drag and drop the loading dataset BFP1 (Gravity - ve Z) from the Streeview onto the selected features.
+• With the whole model selected, drag and drop the loading dataset BFP1 (Gravity - vertical) from the selected features.
 Ensure the Assign to surfaces option is selected and click OK to assign to Analysis 1, Loadcase 1.

 The gravity loading will be visualised on the model.